Intracto/lint-config-intracto/README.md

 yarn lint-config install
 ```

+**Note:** Make sure you'll follow the steps during the installation, at some point you'll need to choose the between JS or TS codebase.

 At the end of the installation, you'll need to run some commands to finish the installation, do not forget to run them (they will be prompted).

 This will install all linting configs for you and update `package.json` with scripts.
 You can lint and fix your code with them.